 - It allows a full oral health exam.
 That includes:

-- A full oral health exam.
-This includes probing the gumline to look for pockets, and charting all teeth.
+- Probing the gumline to look for pockets and charting all teeth.

 - Noting any loose teeth or other problems that could require treatment.